tsaraps/tsaraps/README.md

 ### Hi there!
 I'm Nikolay Tsarapkin 🐱‍👤
 #### Web backend developer with passion in focussing on business and client.

-- 💻 I write on Python and learning Go.
+- 💻 I write on Python and I'm learning Go.
 - 🔭 I’m currently working on my web-site and chat-bot.
 - 🌱 I’m currently learning multithreading and asyncio.
 - 👯 I’m looking to collaborate on intresting projects which can help people in their duties.